-When more than one plaintiff joins a case, each plaintiff must establish proper venue independently of any other plaintiff.263 If a plaintiff cannot independently demonstrate "proper venue" under a mandatory or permissive venue statute, then he must establish the four joinder requirements of Section 15.003(a) of the Civil Practice and Remedies Code.264 In determining proper venue, "[p]roperly pleaded venue facts are taken as true unless specifically denied," in which case prima facie proof must be made, including affidavits and duly proved attachments.265 An order granting or denying intervention or joinder is an appealable interlocutory order.266 The standard of review applicable to the trial court's order is, by statute, de novo review.267
+When more than one plaintiff joins a case, each plaintiff must establish proper venue independently from all other plaintiffs.
+If a plaintiff cannot independently demonstrate "proper venue" under a mandatory or permissive venue statute, then he must establish the four joinder requirements of section 15.003(a) of the Texas Civil Practice and Remedies Code.
+In determining proper venue, "[p]roperly pleaded venue facts are taken as true unless specifically denied," in which case prima facie proof must be made, including affidavits and duly proved attachments.
+An order granting or denying intervention or joinder is an appealable interlocutory order.
+The standard of review applicable to the trial court's order is, by statute, de novo review.